mablack/cordova-diagnostic-plugin/README.md

 ## Core module

 Purpose: Generic and miscellaneous functionality.
-Platforms: Android, iOS and Windows 10 Mobile Configuration name: N/A - always installed, regardless of whether the module preference key is present in `config.xml`.
+Platforms: Android, iOS and Windows 10 UWP Configuration name: N/A - always installed, regardless of whether the module preference key is present in `config.xml`.

 ### switchToMobileDataSettings()

-Platforms: Android and Windows 10 Mobile
+Platforms: Android and Windows 10 UWP

 Displays mobile settings to allow user to enable mobile data.